AnuAradya07/Speaking-Clock/README.md

-# Speaking Clock
+## Overview

-The Speaking Clock project is a simple application that converts the current time into words.
-It allows users to input the time in a 24-hour clock format and receive the corresponding time in words.
+The Speaking Clock application is a Spring Boot-based REST API that converts a given time in 24-hour format into English words.
+It returns "It's Midnight" for 00:00 and "It's Midday" for 12:00.
+For other times, it provides the hour and minute in words (e.g., "It's eight thirty-four").

+## Features
+Convert time from 24-hour format to English words.
+Handle special cases for midnight and midday.
+RESTful API with Swagger documentation for easy testing.

 ## Technologies Used
 - Java 11
 - Spring Boot
 - Gradle Wrapper